lyteword/chspurgeon-tod/volume-6/psalm-121.md

 **Verse 3.** *He that keepeth thee will not slumber.*

-1\.The Lord's care is personal in its objects.
+1\.
+The Lord's care is personal in its objects.
 The keeper of Israel is the keeper of the individual.
 God deals with us individually.

 (a) This is implied in his care of the church, which is composed of individuals.